apache/hudi/rfc/rfc-51/rfc-51.md

     - ALL: build index for all records, including history records in partition/non-partition, COW/MOR table Other strategies may be introduced to HUDI at future.

-#### read index
+#### <a id='impl-index-layer-read-index'>Read Index</a>
 xxx

-## index management
+#### <a id='index-management'>Index Management</a>
 - where to store: index files are saved in .hoodie/.index/${indexType}/${instant}/${fileId}/ dir, we can directly obtain the index file path based on the file name in the process of querying.
 - life cycle: the retention time of the index is the same as that of hoodie instant, when cleaning instants, the corresponding index dir will be cleaned together.

 The overall implementation diagram is as follows.
 ![](secondary-index-implementation.jpg)

-## Lucene Secondary Index Implementation
+## <a id='lucene-secondary-index-impl'>Lucene Secondary Index Implementation</a>
-Secondary index is a base file level index, which means each base file has its own index.
-When running a query(with one predicate), we do steps:
-1.get the row id set using Lucene index;
-2.read details by row id without unnecessary data being read;

-If query has multi predicates, we only need to add one step between step1 and step2, to union or intersect all row id sets.

-It can be used in the following scenarios:
-2. query with , such as select col1, col2 from testTable where col3 = 'xxx';
-3. query with multiple predicate
-In some specific scenarios, row id is enough to do the right thing, such as judging whether specific record exists.
-Next, we will discuss the detailed implementation of lucene based secondary index from three parts *Index Generation & Update*, *Index Storage* and *Index Usage*.

-### Index Management(Generation & Update)
+### <a id='lucene-inverted-index'>Inverted Index</a>
-In lucene based secondary index, we mainly use inverted index to speed up record lookup, inverted index stores a mapping from doc id set to specific value.
+In lucene based secondary index, we mainly use inverted index to speed up record lookup, inverted index stores a mapping from row id set to specific value.
 Now, we simply explain the whole concept with an example.
 Let's assume we have a ``test`` table with column 'msg' and 'sender' in our hoodie dataset, here is what the table will look like:

 | msg               | sender |
 |-------------------|--------|
 | Summer is coming  | UserA  |
 | Buying a new car  | UserA  |
 | Buying a new home | UserB  |
-...

 After indexing ``test`` table with lucene, we will get inverted index for every field in this table.
 Inverted index for field ``msg``:

 | term   | row id |
 |--------|--------|